10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 Juliusspital

 The winery actually funds the hospital and home for the elderly.
-The hospital is still functioning today but dates all the way back to 1576 by the Prince-Bishop of Würzburg, Germany at the time.
+The hospital is still functioning today, but dates back to 1576 by the Prince-Bishop of Würzburg, Germany at the time.

 This was one of the few places that wasn’t hit as hard during the bombings in 1945, locals used the cellars for safety and refuge during the bombings.